-Most of the QA/Testers has confusion between Validation and Verification, both terms looks similar but has very distinct meaning.
+Most of the QA/Testers have confusion between Validation and Verification, both terms look similar but have very distinct meaning.

 “Validation is the process of determining if the things are done the right way.” it more towards the end results, what exactly the customer/user wants, are we building the software which customer/user really wants?